penuel-leo/ssdbcluster/README.md

     }
   ```

-  you can package JSSDBPool use Singleton such as:*ssdb-client/test/java...JSSDBClientDemo*:
+  or you can package JSSDBPool use Singleton such as:*ssdb-client/test/java...JSSDBClientDemo*: